Exposure compensation dial

 Rotate the dial to choose an exposure compensation amount.

-Rotate the dial to choose from the following the drive modes.
+Pressing the DRIVE button displays drive mode options, where you can choose from the following the drive modes.

 Switch between auto and manual modes.

-Select from P (program AE), S (shutter-priority AE), A (aperture-priority AE), and M (manual) modes (Mode P: Program AE, Mode S: Shutter-Priority AE, Mode A: Aperture-Priority AE, Mode M: Manual Exposure).
+Select from P (program AE), S (shutter-priority AE), A (aperture-priority AE), and M (manual) modes.
 Adjust shutter speed and aperture using program shift (mode P) or set shutter speed and/or aperture manually (modes S, A, and M).

 Auto mode.
 The camera adjusts settings automatically according to the option selected by rotating the front command dial.
-Choose from modes suited to specific subject types (Auto Mode), or select ADVANCED SR AUTO to let the camera automatically match the mode to the subject (Auto Mode).
-Scene selection is not available in drive modes Adv.1, Adv.2, , and.
+Choose from modes suited to specific subject types, or select ADVANCED SR AUTO to let the camera automatically match the mode to the subject.
+Scene selection is not available in Adv. or drive modes.

 Restrictions may apply to camera settings depending on the mode and shooting conditions.

 Rotate or press the command dials to perform the operations listed below.